Information For Candidates Taking The GED From North Carolina

 For obtaining the transcripts, you need to fill the Transcript Request Form and submit it at the office.
 The form can be downloaded for free from the link: http://www.nccommunitycolleges.edu/basic_skills/DocumentsLoad/Transcript%20Request%20Form.pdf.
 The office provides copies of the transcripts for free but you cannot get a duplicate diploma.
 The duplicate transcripts are available within a period of 4 to 5 weeks after you make a request.

 Information Regarding GED North Carolina

 Information regarding the test is available at the hotline no. 919-807-7139.
 Details are also available at the North Carolina Community College System website: www.ncccs.cc.nc.us and at the American Literacy directory website: www.literacydirectory.org.
 The American Council on Education (ACE) website: www.acenet.edu can also be visited for getting information.

 The registration for the test needs to be done at the testing center where you wish to take the test.
 Many testing center options are available, so the registration process will be very easy.
 For more information regarding the test centers you can visit the link:http://www.acenet.edu/resources/GED/center_locator.cfm.

 Preparation for the test can be done by joining preparatory classes or by opting for self study.
-Joining classes will help in a better preparation as it exposes you to various preparation styles.
-It also provides several practice tests which familiarizes you with the real one.
-The scores received in the online practice tests gives an idea about how well you are prepared.
+Joining classes will help in better preparation as it exposes you to various preparation styles.
+It also provides several practice tests which familiarize you with the real one.
+The scores received in the online practice tests give an idea about how well prepared you are.
 Classes are also available at the local community colleges and at the adult education centers.
 But if you want to prepare by the self study option, then there are several resources which are available for your preparation.
 You can visit the library, bookstore and online sites for selecting the preparation materials.